 - To make savory breads or biscuits

-There are countless ways to take advantage of the nutrient boost you’ll get from coconut flour nutrition.
-You can use coconut flour as a healthy, gluten free coating for chicken, fish or other proteins in place of breadcrumbs or regular refined flours.
-Try mixing coconut flour with spices like garlic powder, onion powder, paprika, sea salt, and black pepper to make a basic coating mixture.
-Or to mimic the taste of traditional breadcrumbs used in Italian and French cooking, add oregano, basil, parsley, and other traditional Mediterranean herbs.
+There are countless ways to take advantage of the nutrient boost you get from coconut flour nutrition by making a delicious coconut flour recipe.
+You can use this flour as a healthy, gluten-free, conventional flour substitute to coat chicken, fish or other proteins.
+Try mixing it with spices like garlic powder, onion powder, paprika, sea salt and black pepper to make a basic coating mixture.
+To mimic the taste of traditional breadcrumbs used in Italian and French cooking, add oregano, basil, parsley and other traditional Mediterranean herbs.

-Coconut flour normally does not contain added sulfites or preservatives if you buy a high-quality brand, so it’s recommended to store your coconut flour in an airtight container in the refrigerator or freezer to keep it fresh for longer after opening.
+Does coconut flour expire?
+It normally does not contain added sulfites or preservatives if you buy a high-quality brand, so it’s recommended to store your flour in an airtight container in the refrigerator or freezer to keep it fresh for longer after opening.
 This is especially true if you decide to make and store your own homemade coconut flour.
 Once opened, it should last up to one year if kept in a cool, dry place.